 IPX8 is the highest rating and is designed for deep diving.
-So, for example, if you want to start scuba diving as a hobby so you can scour the ocean floor, you’ll want a flashlight with this rating.
+So if you want to start scuba diving as a hobby so you can scour the ocean floor, you’ll want a flashlight with this rating.

-Flashlights that have rechargeable lithium batteries (or “rechargeable flashlights” for short) are a great long-term investment, particularly if you’ll be using it on a regular basis.
-These types of flashlights can usually be recharged simply by plugging into a wall or laptop via a USB cord.
+Flashlights that have rechargeable lithium batteries (or “rechargeable flashlights” for short) are a great long-term investment, especially if your flashlight sees a lot of use.
+These types of flashlights can usually be recharged by plugging into a wall or laptop via a USB cord.

 These may have a higher price tag than one that uses disposable batteries, but they're far cheaper in the long run.
 After all, a typical pair of AA disposable batteries last 24 hours at most on a low brightness setting.
 With regular use, the cost of purchasing new batteries for your flashlight will only get higher and higher.

-It’s also important for many to consider the environmental impact of rechargeable batteries versus disposable.
+It’s also important for many to consider the environmental impact of disposable batteries versus rechargeable ones.
 Batteries are full of toxic chemicals and hazardous materials which leak out when left sitting in a landfill.